SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Evaluation

-The \SA{} produces mathematically equivalent results to standard attention and preserves the order of floating-point operations.
-However, due to the piecewise linear interpolation used for the \texttt{exp2} computation, the final results may differ slightly from those generated by commercial accelerators.

-In this section, we first analyze the accuracy of the piecewise linear approximation of the single \texttt{exp2} function.
-We then assess its overall impact on the final attention results.
+The \SA{} produces mathematically equivalent results to standard attention with all orders of floating-point operations preserved.
+However, as PWL is used for the \texttt{exp2} computation, the final results may differ slightly from those generated by commercial accelerators.
+In this section, we first analyze the accuracy of PWL approximation for the single \texttt{exp2} function.
+We then assess its overall impact on the final attention and model results.